-pgEd is proudly embarking on a school-based project, called ARC (Building Awareness, Respect, and Confidence through Genetics), to (1) frame discussions on genetics and identity in the classroom and (2) expand the dialogue on personal genetics within schools and communities.
-Teachers, we’re eager to work with you to move this forward!
+Since 2016, pgEd has been working on a school-based project, called ARC (Building Awareness, Respect, and Confidence through Genetics), to (1) develop curricula on genetics and identity and (2) provide professional development that supports educators in bringing the topic of genetics to their classroom, regardless of what discipline they teach.
+Teachers, we’re honored to work with you to move this forward!

 Curriculum on genetics, identity, and respect for diversity

 As part of ARC, we have been developing a series of lesson plans on genetics and identity with science, social science, and language arts teachers in mind.
 We’re bringing our balanced and accessible approach to lesson plans that aim to get students thinking about hot topics in genetics.